 The practice had systems and processes for learning, quality assurance, continuous improvement and innovation.
-These included audits of patient care records, radiographs, hand hygiene, tooth extractions, health and safety, complaints and infection prevention and control.
+These included audits of patient care records, radiographs, hand hygiene, and infection prevention and control.
+In addition to this, the practice was subject to two additional audits by the provider each year to ensure they were compliant with all requirements.
 Staff kept records of the results of these audits and the resulting action plans and improvements.